 3. You can’t “bankrupt” taxes.

 It depends.
 I heard this one on the radio from a very famous financial adviser.
 In fact, many times you can discharge certain tax debt.
 (And the correct term is “discharge” debt, not “bankrupt” debt.)
 This all depends on what type of taxes you owe, whether you filed you returns on time, and whether you engaged in tax fraud or evasion.
-For a discussion of discharging income tax debt, check out my post on that subject.
+For a discussion of discharging income tax debt, check out my Using Bankruptcy to Discharge Tax Debt on that subject.
 As you’ll see, you may be able to discharge income tax debt.
-Also, even if you can’t discharge the debt, you can establish a manageable way of paying the tax debt in a Chapter 13 (a “repayment” or “reorganization”) plan.
+Also, even if you can’t discharge the debt, you can establish a manageable way of paying the tax debt in a Stop Foreclosure With Chapter 13.

 Bottom line: Sometimes you can discharge taxes, and sometimes you can’t.